 Those basic stats are great, but further backed up by 400 micro holes on its stainless steel soleplate, and standard auto shutoff (30 second shutoff on face and side, 8 minutes when upright) along with a shutoff that stops steam emission (but doesn’t turn off the whole device) after a few seconds of not moving.

 One touch digital controls for every major type of fabric (linen, cotton, wool, silk, and nylon), use as a vertical steamer (for hanging garments or curtains), and self cleaning system round out the package.

-For the just under $200 price tag, you get quite a lot of bang.
+You get quite a lot of bang.
 For something a bit different, see below: